skunnavakkam/skunnavakkam.github.io/content/blog/journal_club_2.md

 #### [Does Refusal Training in LLMs Generalize to the Past Tense?](https://arxiv.org/abs/2407.11969)

 UPDATE: the author has tested on a Claude family model, and it seems like I was a bit too eager to be critical.
 Big apologies for that.

+UPDATE 2: I was included in this paper in the acknowledgements section (for providing an Anthropic API Key)

 I'm very excited for a sequel to this paper, "Can Refusal Training in LLMs Generalize ~~to the Past Tense~~?"
 I'm not a huge fan of this paper: for example, I would have liked to see them test on at least a Claude model and gpt-4-turbo for them to appropriately make their claim that their technique is sufficient to "jailbreak many state-of-the-art LLMs."
 Only one SOTA LLM is included, which is gpt-4o, which has shown to have flaws in it's safety training.
 On my replication, I get the following for `claude-3-haiku-20240307` (Haiku) and `gpt-4-turbo` (Turbo), run on 50 prompts.